Get exclusive member benefits & effect social change. Join Today

 Inhibited sexual desire (ISD) is a medical condition with only one symptom: low sexual desire.
 A person with ISD seldom, if ever, engages in sexual activities.
-He or she does not initiate or respond to a partner’s sexual overtures.
-This condition is also called hypoactive sexual desire disorder, sexual aversion, or sexual apathy.
+They don’t initiate or respond to a partner’s sexual overtures.
+This condition is also known as hypoactive sexual desire disorder, sexual aversion, or sexual apathy.

-ISD is one of the most common problems couples face today.
+ISD is one of the more common problems couples face today.

-Major life changes can affect our sexual desire.
-These include:
+Major life changes that can affect your sexual desire include:

 People seek help when ISD puts stress on their relationships.
-However, the problem is not always a case of ISD.
+However, the problem isn’t always a case of ISD.
 One partner may have an overactive sexual desire.
+This creates a ‘sexual mismatch,’ which also puts undue strain on a relationship.
 When this happens, it can:

 ISD is often an intimacy issue.
 Common relationship factors that can reduce sexual desire include:

-People who are most at risk of developing ISD have experienced trauma (incest, rape, or sexual abuse), or were taught negative attitudes about sex by their families while growing up.
+People who are most at risk of developing ISD have experienced trauma (incest, rape, or sexual abuse), or were taught negative attitudes about sex by their family (or by their religion) while growing up.

 There are many medical and psychological factors that can also hamper sexual desire, including: